lissettecarlr/chat-openai-streamlit/README_EN.md

 - [x] Support the Vision page for image understanding
 - [x] A page that supports Image generation for generating images
 - [x] Assistants page
+- [ ] Support the page for language to text
+- [ ] Support the page for text to speech

 Other added features